 If you’re an expatiate and thinking about making an international investment or starting a QROPS on the back of advice provided by an international financial adviser, before you do, spend 60 seconds reading this.
 It may save you a lot of time and money.

-UK regulated adviser, Russell Hammond FPFS , Senior Partner & Chartered Financial Planner with AES International, shares his four top tips for expats who are considering taking the step of investing their hard earned expat income.
+UK Qualified adviser, Russell Hammond FPFS , Senior Partner & Chartered Financial Planner with AES International, shares his four top tips for expats who are considering taking the step of investing their hard earned expat income.

-Fundamentally important as any organisation that you engage with must be suitably regulated to be able to provide you with the advice that you need on a particular area of financial advice.
-There’s something much more holistic, and considered, about the advice you’d get from a regulated rather than an unregulated (or loosely regulated) entity.
+Fundamentally important as any organisation that you engage with must be suitably Qualified to be able to provide you with the advice that you need on a particular area of financial advice.
+There’s something much more holistic, and considered, about the advice you’d get from a Qualified rather than an unQualified (or loosely Qualified) entity.
 In the world of quick, slick, on-line branding any organisation can come across as highly respectable when the converse may actually be the case.
 Solid regulation for firm and adviser cuts through all of that.
 Don’t be tempted to work with an adviser just because he is located geographically close to where you are living.
 Will he still be living there in 2,5,10 years time?
 With the advent of on-line meetings, and email, needing an adviser to be living in the same street, town or city should not be a key reason for availing of his services.

 There are areas of the world where, on the face of it, the regulation would appear quite robust, however, in reality this isn’t quite the case.
-Firms may choose to base themselves in these jurisdictions as it is easier to be regulated there than, for example, in the UK or Australia.
+Firms may choose to base themselves in these jurisdictions as it is easier to be Qualified there than, for example, in the UK or Australia.

 Indemnity Insurance and or Adequate Capitalisation